open-telemetry/opentelemetry-specification/specification/trace/api.md

 Only the value of the last call will be recorded, and implementations are free to ignore previous calls.

-Note that there are multiple ways to implement this API, such as: overloading, variadic arguments, or define an immutable object to be passed to the API calls.

 #### UpdateName